Lance McCullers Jr. offers WS tickets to fans taunted in NY

 That made an impression on Astros pitcher Lance McCullers Jr., who contacted Acia on Twitter, responding to video of the trio being protected by security as they exited the stands, video that went viral.

 "Fans of all teams should be celebrated for loving the game, not treated like that," he wrote.
-"I look forward to having you watch a WC game in the H on me."
+"I look forward to having you watch a WS game in the H on me."

 Wow!!!!!
 LETS GOOOO ASTROS!!!!!!!!!!!!! 🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥💯💯💯💯💯 @LMcCullers43 #Astros #TakeItBack pic.twitter.com/SWUF05r1Hb— Cruz Arcia Jr (@Sneak_Tester) October 20, 2019